 In addition to heart problems, alcohol poisoning, and overdose, drinking on Vyvanse also comes with the risk of addiction.
 Both lisdexamfetamine and alcohol are highly addictive substances that can produce a substance use disorder if abused.

 When it comes to prescription drugs like Vyvanse, taking higher doses than prescribed, taking them without a prescription, and mixing them with other substances like alcohol are all forms of drug abuse.
-Additionally, mixing alcohol with other substances or drinking more than 4 drinks a day for men and more than 3 drinks a day for women is considered heavy alcohol use.1
+Additionally, mixing alcohol with other substances or drinking more than 4 drinks a day for men and more than 3 drinks a day for women is considered heavy alcohol use.1 This makes the likelihood of developing an alcohol or Vyvanse addiction that much higher.

 Both substances can also lower your inhibitions when consumed in high doses or combined.
 Lowered inhibition or impaired judgment can lead to risky behaviors, such as driving while intoxicated, violence, criminal offenses, or unsafe sexual interactions.